jasongfleischer/jasongfleischer.github.io/_posts/2023-05-09-MLS-Sycuan-Letter.md

 - the new club dedicates a significant set of resources to build up a variety of community organizations
 - the new club offers a clear path for youth players to develop into professionals, especially people from underrepresented communities and those who are not rich enough to afford the American pay-to-play system.

-If I do not see evidence of these I pledge to continue to to direct the attention of the people I know towards the Loyal, including my 1500 undergraduate students per year
+If I do not see evidence of these I pledge to continue to to direct the attention of the people I know towards the Loyal, including my 1500 undergraduate students per year.

 With great hope for the future of San Diego, its culture,  and its professional sports teams,